 Methodist Ladies’ College (MLC) has again achieved outstanding IB results, complementing the exceptional VCE scores released in December 2017.
 MLC is one of Australia’s most successful IB schools, with MLC’s top-performing students achieving a perfect score each year over the past 10 years.

-Two students have achieved perfect IB scores of 45, which equates to the highest possible ATAR of 99.95.
-Congratulations to Thanushi Peiris and Cathy Fei for this fantastic achievement.
+Four students have achieved perfect IB scores of 45, which equates to the highest possible ATAR of 99.95.
+Congratulations to Thanushi Peiris, Cathy Fei, Vivienne Lynch and Anna Munday for this fantastic achievement. *

-Five more students achieved an IB score of 44, equivalent to an ATAR of 99.85, with 24% of MLC’s IB students achieving an ATAR equivalent of 99 or above, and 74% achieving 95 or above.
+24% of MLC’s IB students achieved an ATAR equivalent of 99 or above and 74% achieved 95 or above.
 An incredibly 96% of IB students achieved an ATAR of 90 or more.
 The median ATAR is an outstanding 97.6.